Filipe-barbosa/TreeView/comments.md

 Welcome to the TreeView Challenge!!

-This is a project developed for the selection process at JusBrasil company."
+This is a project developed for the selection process."

 The TreeView is a React component that provides an interactive tree view with checkboxes and expandability capabilities.
 It is designed to display hierarchical data in a clear manner and enable user interaction.